-The use of sprints guarantees you early and expected delivery achieved on schedule and at predictable costs.
+The use of sprints guaranteed you early and expected delivery achieved on schedule and at predictable costs.
 The agile model allows for change mid iteration and, in the process, improves quality while keeping the focus on users and business value.

 Agile is an excellent tool for software development that project managers can adopt for their teams.
-Here are ten tips from the masters to guide you.

 1- Set the agenda and clear the way

 The project scrum master must set clear sprint goals in consultation with the product owner for the team.
-Once the goals are set, and the project is underway, stay alert to emerging issues that may hamper progress and have these addressed on the sprint by one of your team members.
+Once the goals are set and the project is underway, stay alert to emerging issues that may hamper progress and have these addressed on the sprint by one of your team members.

-- Set a vibrant rhythm
+2- Set a vibrant rhythm